 By Rick Becker 28 September 2017

 John Bevere’s latest book Killing Kryptonite is due to be released on the 17th of October.
-Messenger International sent out three free chapters which is enough for any discerning reader to realise that like his previous books, this one contains serious error.
+Messenger International sent out three free chapters which are enough for any discerning reader to realise that like his previous books, this one contains serious errors.
 As usual, Bevere touts his latest offering as essential reading for all believers.
 His marketing strategy will no doubt pay off, his claims of receiving direct revelation from God for the whole body of Christ will fool millions of biblically illiterate believers.

-Bevere’s false doctrine includes a mix of: Word of Faith, prosperity gospel, dominion theology, latter rain, the aberrant teachings of the New Apostolic Reformation, heavy shepherding, covering heresy and works based Christianity.
+Bevere’s false doctrine includes a mix of Word of Faith, prosperity gospel, dominion theology, latter rain, the aberrant teachings of the New Apostolic Reformation, heavy shepherding, covering heresy, and works based Christianity.
 While this review covers only the first three chapters, it is clear that Bevere has not repented of his false doctrines, and continues to deceive his followers.

 The title Killing Kryptonite obviously comes from the story of comic book hero Superman.
 Bevere draws on what he views as the “striking parallels between his story and our life of faith.”
 Superman was not from this world, believers are not of this world.
 Superman had supernatural powers, believers are empowered supernaturally.
 Superman fought evil, believers fight evil.
-Superman draws his strength from the sun, believers draw their strength from the son etc.
+Superman draws his strength from the sun, believers draw their strength from the son, etc.

 There is however one thing that can weaken Superman: Kryptonite.
 This substance was able to neutralize Superman’s powers.
 Similarly, for believers “there is a “kryptonite” that neutralizes our God-given “power and character.”